wompking/simplyDatapacks/README.md

 Here's a template for custom crafting recipes:

 The second thing the datapack adds is a few scoreboards:
-* SimplyPosX; an entity's X position, rounded
+* SimplyPosX; an entity's X position, rounded.
-* SimplyPosY; an entity's Y position, rounded
+* SimplyPosY; an entity's Y position, rounded.
-* SimplyPosZ; an entity's Z position, rounded
+* SimplyPosZ; an entity's Z position, rounded.
-* SimplyDimension; an entity's dimension ID
+* SimplyDimension; an entity's dimension ID.
 * SimplyClick; a scoreboard for carrot-on-a-stick clicks.
 Query entities that clicked this tick using the tag SimplyClicked.
 * SimplyRandom; random numbers, updated every tick.
 Query using `scoreboard players get <#> SimplyRandom`, where `#` is a number from 0 - 15.
+* SimplyRayStep; used for recursive raycasting purposes.
+* SimplyConstant; has important constants.
+Query using `scoreboard players get #x SimplyConstant`, where `x` is a supported constant.
+Supported constants are:
+  * 20
+  * -1
+  * 1
+  * 0

 `ADD A PICTURE HERE LATER`
 ## Mechanical Compactinator